guaguanco127/br.utility.mono.1.0/MaxMSP External/README.md

 ## <a name="About"></a>About

-This is a basic external for Max/MSP that allows the user to adjust a the volume of a stereo signal.
-The decibel range is from -72 dB to +35 dB.
+This is a basic external for Max/MSP that allows the user to sum a stereo signal into Mono with 3 different mix settings.
--72 dB is converted to negative infinity dB.
 Currently works in any sample rate or bit depth.

 The two versions present in this folder are for either Macintosh or Windows.